wp-sigmadevs/easy-demo-importer/readme.txt

 = How to configure demo import? =

-Theme authors can configure the demo imports by hooking into the `sd/edi/importer/config` filter.
-A sample configuration can be found in the *plugin directory -> samples* folder along with a sample zip file.
-Please note that there are three mandatory files: **XML File, Customizer File, and Widget File**.
+Theme authors can can set up demo imports easily by using the `sd/edi/importer/config` filter.
+A sample configuration can be found in the "samples" folder within the plugin directory.

+Please note that three mandatory files need to be exported from the theme demo: **XML File, Customizer File, and Widget File**.
 The XML file (.xml) needs to be renamed as `content.xml`, the Customizer file (.dat) as `customizer.dat`, and the widget file (.wie) as `widget.wie`, after that these files will be automatically recognized by the demo importer.

+For step-by-step instructions on integrating your theme with the Easy Demo Importer, please check out the **[Developer Docs](https://docs.sigmadevs.com/easy-demo-importer/developer-docs/)** in the Easy Demo Importer Documentation.

 = How can I see the demo importer in action? =

-A sample configuration is provided in the *plugin directory -> samples* folder along with a sample zip file.
+A sample configuration is provided in the *plugin directory -> samples* folder.
 It is configured to work with the default **Twenty Twenty-One** theme.

-You need to require the `sample-config.php` file in the theme to see the importer in action (it will even work in localhost).
+To see the importer in action, simply require the `sample-config.php` file within your theme's `functions.php`.
+It will even work in the localhost.

+The link of a **sample .zip file** is provided in the plugin documentation.
+Kindly look for it in the information note of the **[Configuring the Demo Import with PHP](https://docs.sigmadevs.com/easy-demo-importer/php-configuration/#sd-toc-configuring-the-demo-import-with-php)** section.

 = Where is the demo import page? =

 If your theme is correctly configured, you can find the demo import page with all the demos in *Dashboard -> Appearance -> Easy Demo Importer*.

-= How can I export plugin settings to configure with the demo import? =
+= How can I export any required plugin settings to include in the demo import? =

-Theme developers can use the [WP Options Importer](https://wordpress.org/plugins/options-importer) plugin to download the data from the options table.
-Then, use some preferable tools to decode and convert this data into a JSON format and include them in the demo zip file.
+Please refer to the **[Exporting Settings as JSON](https://docs.sigmadevs.com/easy-demo-importer/theme-integration/#sd-toc-exporting-settings-as-json)** section in the Easy Demo Importer plugin documentation for detailed instructions on exporting various settings as JSON files.

 = I can't import the demo.
 It is saying there are errors.
 What can I do? =

 Commonly, errors encountered during the demo import process are often associated with the relatively smaller `max_execution_time` or server timeout settings.
-A practical first step is to inspect the built-in **Easy System Status** page, which can provide insights into any problematic server parameters.
+A practical first step is to inspect the built-in **Appearance -> Easy System Status** page, which can provide insights into any problematic server parameters.
 Once these issues are fixed, your demo import should work smoothly.

+For a comprehensive guide on debugging import issues, please refer to the **[Troubleshooting](https://docs.sigmadevs.com/easy-demo-importer/troubleshooting/)** within the Easy Demo Importer plugin documentation.
+This page provides detailed steps to troubleshoot and resolve common import-related issues.

 = Does this plugin support multi-language? =

-Yes, Easy Demo Importer fully supports multi-language.
+Certainly, Easy Demo Importer fully supports multi-language functionality.

+= Does this plugin support RTL? =

+Absolutely!
+Easy Demo Importer provides full support for RTL languages.

 = Where can I report bugs or contribute to the project? =